View Document Text

 designed to prevent, detect and correct any actual or potential violations of securities laws

 and the firm’s policies and procedures.
-Compliance supervision includes review of
+Compliance supervision includes reviewing

-portfolios, review of investment policy statements, review of advisory agreements, review
+portfolios, investment policy statements, advisory agreements, emails, and personal

 AMY ABBEY ROBINSON, CIMA®** RMA®***